Xin Zhui: Discovery

-Xin Zhui's body was remarkably well preserved in an unknown fluid inside the coffin.
+Xin Zhui's body was remarkably well preserved.
 Her skin was soft and moist, with muscles that still allowed for her arms and legs to flex at the joints.
 All her organs and blood vessels were also intact, with small amounts of Type A blood being found in her veins.
 There was hair on her head, with a wig pinned with a hair clasp on the back of her head.
-There was skin on her face, and her eyelashes and nose hair still existed.
-The tympanic membrane of her left ear was intact, and her finger and toe prints were distinct.
+There was skin on her face, and her eyelashes and nose hair remained intact.
+The tympanic membrane of her left ear was also intact, and her finger and toe prints were distinct.
 This preservation allowed doctors at Hunan Provincial Medical Institute to perform an autopsy on 14 December 1972.
 Much of what is known about Xin Zhui's lifestyle was derived from this and other examinations.
 As a member of the nobility, her body would have been washed with fragrant water and wine, which has antibacterial properties.
-Xin Zhui's body was soaked in an unknown liquid that was acidic, which may have helped preserve the body by preventing bacteria from growing.
-Many scientists believe that the fluid is water from the body, rather than liquid poured into the coffin.

-More than 1,400 precious artifacts were found with Xin Zhui's body including a wardrobe containing 100 silk garments, 182 pieces of expensive lacquerware, makeup and toiletries and 162 carved wooden figurines representing servants.
-In Western Han Dynasty, elaborate and lavish burials were common practice; it was believed that another world, or afterlife, existed for the dead, and they needed food and accommodation just like the living and the necessities in life should be brought into the grave for use in the afterlife.
+In the Western Han dynasty, elaborate and lavish burials were common practice; it was believed that another world, or afterlife, existed for the dead, and they needed food and accommodation just like the living.
+Therefore, these necessities in life should be brought into the grave for use in the afterlife.
+The coffin contained over 150 types of food and drink in total, including grains, vegetables, meats, pastries, and wine.
 The importance of filial piety during that time also resulted in a lavish burial with many artifacts.
+More than 1,400 precious artifacts were found with Xin Zhui's body including a wardrobe containing 100 silk garments, 182 pieces of expensive lacquerware, makeup and toiletries, ornate burial banners, medicinal products, and 162 carved wooden figurines representing servants and musicians.

+Fluid

+The fluid present in the coffin allowed Xin Zhui's body to remain in such well-preserved condition.
+The mysterious liquid she was soaked in was acidic, which may have worked to preserve the body by preventing bacteria from growing.
+Tests revealed it to also contain salt and magnesium.
+Many scientists believe that the fluid stemmed from the body, rather than liquid poured into the coffin.
+When the autopsy on Xin Zhui's remains was done, contact with the fluid caused a rash on the hands of the scientists conducting it.
+The rash persisted on their skin for three months.